 Are you a lawyer that wants to get rich?

 If you’re a lawyer earning a normal salary and you want to build wealth, then you’re going to need to learn about personal finance, investing, student loans and the other topics we cover on Biglaw Investor.
+The easiest way to get started is to download our free budget template.

 Joshua Holt A practicing private equity M&A lawyer and the creator of Biglaw Investor, Josh couldn’t find a place where lawyers were talking about money, so he created it himself.
 He spends 10 minutes a month on Personal Capital keeping track of his money and is currently fascinated by the JD Mortgage products offered by several banks.